Latest update: May 20th, 2013

 Public relations is neither a hobby nor a pastime, and funds must be invested to garner success.
 Last year the Pentagon admitted spending millions upon millions to shape media coverage of the Iraq war.
 Yes, PR is big business, and Israel doesn’t take it seriously.

-About the Author: Ronn Torossian is CEO of 5WPR, one of the largest U.S. PR agencies.
-He is an active Jewish philanthropist via the Ronn Torossian Foundation.
+About the Author: Ronn Torossian is Founder and CEO of 5WPR, a leading PR Firm in New York and one of the 20 largest independently owned agencies in the United States.
+Ronn is an active Jewish philanthropist through his charity organization, the Ronn Torossian Foundation.

 If you don't see your comment after publishing it, refresh the page.